Lincoln Award – Explore

 This first section of the Lincoln Award is all about exploring your skills, strengths, motivations, and career options.

-Step 1: Complete the 2 activities below
+Step 1: Complete Skills Assessment

-Step 2: Complete your Skills Map
+Step 2: Submit Skills Assessment evidence

 Skills Development